benshimonz/V1/README.md

 - {pt} is an ordinal property of the entity directly right of the aggregator
 - {at}/{st} is a calculated property of the entity directly right of the aggregator
-- PRM4 cannot be used when the pattern starts with a quantifier
+- PRM4 may not be used when the pattern starts with a quantifier

 _**Q130:** The 4 eldest people_